 You can do this in one go or dedicate 10min each day to dump things on your list until you feel “empty”.
 Once you allow the floodgates to open, it’s incredible how much lighter you can feel and how much more clarity you can experience.

-Now, for some of you, the list you came up with in the step above may be rather humongous!
+Now, for some of you, the list you came up with in the step above may be rather huge!
 You need to categorise these items on your list in order of importance.
 “But everything is important!”
 I hear you say.
 Well, if that’s your perception, add the “urgent” category to your sorting.
 These are the tasks that will have serious negative consequences if you don’t address them in priority.
 Be very honest here.
 You can use the time management matrix inspired by Stephen Covey’s work HERE.

 It pays to assess the important items on your list in line with your personal or professional values and your life goals.
 What items are most in line with them?
 Those should be your next priority, after your urgent items.
 Keep going until you’ve assigned a priority to each item on your list.